skoett/de-assignment_v2/README.md

 |                    |                     | crew (Integer)     |                  |

 ## Tasks
+1. Data ingestion:
-1. Download files from Github in batches of a certain size.
+ - Download files from GitHub in batches of a certain size.
+2. Data transformation:
-2. Extract the `<date>_<time>` componanats from each file name, and convert that to a timestamp.
-Add teh timestamp as a column called `timestamp` in the given file in the format `yyy-MM-dd HH:mm:ss`
+ - Extract the `<date>_<time>` components from each file name, and convert that to a timestamp.
+Add the timestamp as a column called `timestamp` in the given file in the format `yyy-MM-dd HH:mm:ss`
-3. Parse the `id` column's middle value (for `bf8d460f-943c-4084-835c-a03dde141041` this is `4084`), and use that as an id in the newly generated file.
+ - Parse the `id` column's middle value (for `bf8d460f-943c-4084-835c-a03dde141041` this is `4084`), and use that as an id in the newly generated file.
-4. Convert all columnnames to lowercase
+ - Convert all column names to lowercase
-5. From the `size` column :
+ - From the `size` column :
     - filter out all non-integer values and create a new column called `size` of type Integer
     - based on the value of the newly created integer-based `size` column, create a new column called `magnitude` that is of the type String.
-Populate the `magnitude` column by mapping the `size` values to thier respective range according to the following scheme :
+Populate the `magnitude` column by mapping the `size` values to their respective range according to the following scheme:
         - `massive` : 500 <= x < 1000
         - `big` : 100 <= x < 500
         - `medium` : 50 <= x < 100
         - `small` : 10 <= x < 50
         - `tiny` : 1 <= x < 10
     - drop the original `size` column
-6. Output a single csv file per craft per planet (ex. `rocket_venus.csv`)
+ - Output a single csv file per craft per planet (ex. `rocket_venus.csv`)
+3. Testing:
+ - Write test cases that proves the correctness of your solution.

 ## Delivery
-Please provide your solution in the form of a link to a Github repository hosting your source code.
+Please provide your solution in the form of a link to a GitHub repository hosting your source code.

 ## General Remarks
 As much as this is a coding exercise, your goal is to show not only _what_ your work looks like but also how you work.
 Hence, a successful delivery doesn't only focus on the code written.